 2. Leverage social media to establish and reinforce that your company is customer-centric.

 Respond PUBLICLY first (even if you move the conversation to a direct private chat to handle the specifics).
 When I see a customer complaint and no brand response, it makes me wonder if the company cares.
 When the brand is quiet, there is no proof that they are committed to resolving customer pain points.
-Perception is reality, both online and offline.
+Perception is reality!

-3. Use social media to communicate value propositions.
+3. Use social platforms to communicate value propositions.

 4. Capitalize on social media to provide best-in-class customer support.

-It’s easy to develop a survey on social media and an effective way to reach audiences beyond the current customer base.
-I don’t recommend using social media as the only source of Voice of Customer feedback, but it certainly should be combined with other methods to drive business decisions.
-You can read more about how Social Media affects Customer Experience in our other article here.
+It’s easy to develop a survey on social media and it’s an effective way to reach audiences beyond the current customer base.
+I don’t recommend relying on social media as your only source of Voice of Customer feedback, but it certainly is good when combined with other methods to drive business decisions.